design-hfkbremen/documents/documentation-guidelines.md

  ├── 📄 INFO.rtf
  └── 📄 TEXT.rtf
 ```

+See this file for tips on [how to document your project](https://github.com/design-hfkbremen/documents/blob/main/documenting-tips.md) (e.g. screenshot, mockup, photo, etc.).

 ---
 ## 1. INFO & TEXT 📝
 Questionnaire and project description as a text file.